wp-plugins/featurific-for-wordpress/readme.txt

 Featurific for Wordpress generates the data\*.xml file every x minutes (e.g. 10 minutes by default).
 The next time the data\*.xml file is generated, your changes will be visible.
 However, if you wish to see your changes more immediately, access the Featurific Settings page (Settings->Featurific), and hit the "Update Options" button at the bottom without changing any of your settings.
 Doing so forces a regeneration of the data\*.xml file, so you can see the result of your modifications immediately.

+= I have purchased Featurific Pro.
+How do I upgrade the plugin without reverting back to Featurific Free? = Wordpress' plugin auto-updater is great, but it could still use a bit of work.
+When it auto-upgrades a plugin, it simply deletes the old plugin's directory reather than trying to merge the old and new directories into one.
+This causes problems when we want to keep some of our old files and upgrade the rest.
+In order to retain Featurific Pro through the upgrade, first copy Featurific Pro (FeaturificFree.swf in the featurific-for-wordpress directory) to a safe location that is either outside of the plugin directory or on your local system.
+Next, auto-upgrade (or manually upgrade) the plugin.
+Finally, restore your version of Featurific Pro (FeaturificFree.swf) to the featurific-for-wordpress directory.
+At this point, the upgrade is complete and Featurific Pro should be installed.

 = I hate the logo that appears in the corner all the time.
 How can I get rid of it? = To get rid of the "Powered by Featurific" logo, you're going to have to splurge for the commercial version of Featurific.
 [Visit the Featurific website](http://featurific.com) for details ([http://featurific.com](http://featurific.com)).